-Under the Nuclear Safety and Control Act (NSCA), licensees of nuclear facilities are required to implement environmental monitoring programs to demonstrate that the public and the environment are protected from emissions related to the facilities’ nuclear activities.
-The results of these monitoring programs are submitted to the CNSC to ensure compliance within applicable guidelines and limits, as set out in regulations that oversee Canada’s nuclear industry.
+Under the Nuclear Safety and Control Act, licensees of nuclear facilities are required to implement environmental protection programs to demonstrate that the public and the environment are protected from emissions related to the facilities’ nuclear activities.
+The results from monitoring programs are submitted to the CNSC to ensure compliance within applicable guidelines and limits, as set out in regulations that oversee Canada’s nuclear industry.

 2014, 2018 and 2019 results

-The IEMP sampling plans for BWXT Peterborough facility focused on both radioactive and hazardous substances, such as uranium and beryllium.
+The IEMP sampling plans for the BWXT Peterborough facility focused on both radioactive and hazardous substances, such as uranium and beryllium.
 Uranium is both a radioactive substance (it decays at a slow rate by emitting gamma radiation) and a hazardous substance (since exposure to uranium leads to chemical toxicity).
 Beryllium is a hazardous substance used in the fuel bundle manufacturing process.
-A site-specific sampling plan was developed based on the licensee’s approved environmental monitoring program and the CNSC’s regulatory experience with the site.
-In July 2014, July 2018, and May 2019, CNSC staff collected air, soil, and water samples in areas outside the BWXT Peterborough site perimeter.
+A site-specific sampling plan was developed based on the CNSC’s regulatory experience with the site.
+In July 2014, July 2018 and May 2019, CNSC staff collected air, soil and water samples in areas outside the BWXT Peterborough site perimeter.
 The levels of uranium and beryllium measured in the samples were below available guidelines.